How travel is being impacted by the Ukraine invasion - KRDO

 “The bulk of our Russia travelers seem to be taking a wait-and-see approach right now, but, of course, this might change based on how events unfold,” travel agent Kozlowski told CNN Travel via email on February 24.

-Meanwhile, popular travel author Rick Steves, who organizes tours to Europe, announced Thursday he is canceling tours in Russia for the remainder of the year due to the invasion of Ukraine.
+Meanwhile, popular travel author Rick Steves, who organizes tours, announced Thursday he is canceling tours in Russia for the remainder of the year.

 “Our mission at (Rick Steves’ Europe) is to help Americans understand the world through travel,” Steves Tweeted.
 “But when we bring travelers to Russia, we also bring their dollars — dollars that would support Putin’s aggression.
 We have now canceled all 2022 tours to Russia.”